jace-ys/lab-automation/services/tecan-spark-relay/README.md

 - Run the server:

   ```
-  ./bin/Release/TecanSparkRelay.exe run server
+  ./bin/Release/TecanSparkRelay.exe server
   ```

 ## How it Works

 Upon receiving a protocol trigger, the `service.tecan-spark-relay` generates a corresponding method XML file that can be understood by the Spark®, based on the protocol's name and spec.
-For an example of how this XML file looks like, see the [method XML file template for the MeasureAbsorbance protocol](Methods/MeasureAbsorbance/Method.xml).
+For an example of how this XML file looks like, see the [method XML file template for the MeasureAbsorbance protocol](Protocols/MeasureAbsorbance/Method.xml).

 This method XML file is then passed to the SparkControl API to be executed.
 While the method is being executed, the `service.tecan-spark-relay` is blocked from handling new protocol triggers.
 You can view the method while it's being executed through the SparkControl Dashboard.
 If the Spark® stops running midway through, the execution will not complete successfully.

 Once the method has completed execution, an XML file containing the measurement data produced by the Spark® is exported via the API.
-See [here for an example](Methods/MeasureAbsorbance/Export.xml) of this data export XML file.
+See [here for an example](Protocols/MeasureAbsorbance/Export.xml) of this data export XML file.
 This file is then parsed and transformed into a format that can be pushed to the [`service.data-gateway`](../data-gateway).

 ## Protocols

 #### `TecanSpark/v1alpha1`

-Available protocols can be found under the [`Methods`](Methods) directory.
-Each protocol contains a README documenting the required `spec` to trigger it.
+Available protocols can be found under the [`Protocols`](Protocols) directory.
+Each protocol is named after its corresponding Spark method and contains a README documenting the required `spec` to trigger it.

 Examples of protocol triggers for the `service.tecan-spark-relay` can be found under [`protocols/examples/tecan-spark-relay`](../../protocols/examples/tecan-spark-relay).